GianCatarinin/js-review-project/README.md

 # javascript review project gian catarinin
-this project is a review of javascript concept beginnet to advanced
+this project is a review of javascript concept beginner to advanced